There are some bloggers who seem to have a natural gift when it comes to writing. Some bloggers seem to be naturally gifted writers.

 Or are you one of those writers who think they write well enough already?
 Well, you might be surprised by just how many of these crimes against clarity you’re committing.

-Open one of your posts right now and see how many of these editing rules you can apply.
+Open one of your posts right now and see how many of these editing tips you can apply.

 Read each word of your post.
 Is the word an expletive?
 Is it a weak verb?
 A weak adjective?
 Does it represent nominalization or flab or break any of the other rules mentioned in this post?

-Run each word of your post through this process.
+Run each word of your post through this a checklist of editing tips.
 You will find something to improve.
 And your writing will be 100% more powerful as a result.

 Because the search for perfection never ends.